zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi/_index.md

 ### Using hardcoded values

 This example secures a storage class by specifying hardcoded values for the token and namespace.
-Users who create PVCs based on this StorageClass will always have their PVCs use the `px-secret` StorageClass under the `portworx` namespace.
+Users who create PVCs based on this StorageClass will always have their PVCs use the `px-user-token` StorageClass under the `portworx` namespace.

-1. enter the `kubectl create secret` command to create a token:
+1. Find or create your token secret:

+    For operator installs, a user token is automatically created and refreshed under `px-user-token` in your `StorageCluster` namespace.
     ```text
+    USER_TOKEN=$(kubectl get secrets px-user-token -n portworx -o json | jq -r '.data["auth-token"]' | base64 -d)
+    ```

+    For all other configurations, [create your own token secret](/cloud-references/security/kubernetes/shared-secret-model/generating-tokens/):
+    ```text
-    kubectl create secret generic px-secret -n portworx --from-literal=auth-token=$token
+    kubectl create secret generic px-user-token \
+      -n portworx --from-literal=auth-token=$USER_TOKEN
     ```

 2. Modify the storageClass, adding the following parameters: